nazpins/naztech-automated-data-sorting-tools/naz-precision-classification-sorter/README.md

-Your updated `README.md` for the **Precision-Classification-Sorter** project looks thorough and informative!
-It's well-organized and offers clear instructions for setting up and running the application with both CPU and GPU environments.
-Below is the finalized version of your README with some minor formatting adjustments for clarity and consistency:

----

 # Precision-Classification-Sorter

 Precision-Classification-Sorter is an advanced file sorting tool powered by AI.
 It leverages TensorFlow to classify and sort large volumes of data efficiently.
 The tool supports both CPU and GPU environments.